sruti-jain/sruti-jain.github.io/_posts/2018-01-19-Balancing-techniques.md

 **Oversampling Methods**: Replicates the observations from minority class to balance the data.
 The various methods of oversampling implemented in this notebook includes:
 - RandomOverSampler: Randomly over-samples the minority class with replacement.
-SMOTE- Synthetic Minority Over-sampling Technique: It works by creating synthetic samples from the minor class instead of creating copies. bSMOTE- Borderline SMOTE: Minority samples near the borderline are over-sampled.
+- SMOTE- Synthetic Minority Over-sampling Technique: It works by creating synthetic samples from the minor class instead of creating copies.
+- bSMOTE- Borderline SMOTE: Minority samples near the borderline are over-sampled.
-SVM_SMOTE- Support Vectors SMOTE: The SVM smote model fits a support vector machine classifier to the data and uses the support vector to provide a notion of boundary.
+- SVM_SMOTE- Support Vectors SMOTE: The SVM smote model fits a support vector machine classifier to the data and uses the support vector to provide a notion of boundary.
 Unlike regular smote, where such notion relies on proportion of nearest neighbours belonging to each class.
-SMOTE + Tomek links (Combines Over-sampling followed by under-sampling): Performs over-sampling using SMOTE and cleaning using Tomek links.
+- SMOTE + Tomek links (Combines Over-sampling followed by under-sampling): Performs over-sampling using SMOTE and cleaning using Tomek links.
-SMOTE + ENN (Combines Over-sampling followed by under-sampling): Performs over-sampling using SMOTE and cleaning using Edited Nearest Neighbours (ENN).
+- SMOTE + ENN (Combines Over-sampling followed by under-sampling): Performs over-sampling using SMOTE and cleaning using Edited Nearest Neighbours (ENN).
-EasyEnsemble: Create an ensemble of balanced sets by iteratively under-sampling the imbalanced dataset using an estimator.
+- EasyEnsemble: Create an ensemble of balanced sets by iteratively under-sampling the imbalanced dataset using an estimator.
-BalanceCascade: BalanceCascade is similar to EasyEnsemble except that it removes correctly classified major class examples of trained learners from further consideration.
+- BalanceCascade: BalanceCascade is similar to EasyEnsemble except that it removes correctly classified major class examples of trained learners from further consideration.

 The IPython Notebook implementation of the above methods can be found on Github Link.

-To learn more about the Imbalance Learn API in Python that I used to implement the methods please refer to the documentation: http://contrib.scikit-learn.org/imbalanced-learn/api.html
+To learn more about the Imbalance Learn API in **Python** that I used to implement the methods please refer to the [documentation](http://contrib.scikit-learn.org/imbalanced-learn/api.html)

-For R implementation of above methods refer to Package ‘unbalanced’: https://cran.r-project.org/web/packages/unbalanced/unbalanced.pdf
+For **R implementation** of above methods refer to [Package ‘unbalanced’](https://cran.r-project.org/web/packages/unbalanced/unbalanced.pdf)